Is The Others Based on A True Story?

 While the rest of the film comes from his imagination, there is one scene that he based on a real thing that had happened to him.
 He had been living in an apartment in Spain at the time.
 At five in the morning, he heard the loud noises of steps from the apartment above.
 He described it as “something very big, very heavy.”
 When he visited his neighbor to enquire about it, he found that she was a very thin lady who claimed that she hadn’t been making that sound.
 Amenábar noticed that she couldn’t even walk properly.
 He never found an explanation for that incident, but it was good enough for him to put into his film.

-One of the plot devices in the film is the inability of the children to go out into the sunlight.
+One of the plot devices in the film is the children’s inability to go out into the sunlight.
 This is an actual disease called Xeroderma Pigmentosum, a rare skin disorder that causes extreme sensitivity to light.
-Apart from using it as a trope to keep the children and their mother inside, the director also used it as a metaphor for the family to always remain in the dark about their own condition.
+Apart from using it as a trope to keep the children and their mother inside, the director also used it as a metaphor for the family’s always remaining in the dark about their own condition.
 They finally become open to light when they come to accept their reality.

 Another very real and very macabre thing that he has used in the film is the photograph album.
-When Grace sees these pictures, at first, she believes that it is of sleeping people.
-However, Mrs. Mills tells her that these are dead people who had been photographed, believing that it would preserve their soul.
+When Grace sees these pictures, she believes that they are of sleeping people.
+However, Mrs. Mills tells her that these are dead people who had been photographed, believing that it would preserve their souls.
 This was a real practice that became quite popular in the 19th century.
-Television miniseries ‘Dead Still’ also explores this concept, where dead people were not only posed but also often brushed up to look good for the pictures.
+The television miniseries ‘Dead Still’ also explores this concept, where dead people were not only posed but also often brushed up to look good for the pictures.

 Read More: Best Nicole Kidman Movies